Sha1rholder/ChiFiAgent/README.md

 - The agent will proactively share all communication records with the seller and purchase documentation with you to protect your rights as a consumer.
 - The agent will make every effort to help you avoid customs duties.
 While this has been consistently successful so far, **any duties imposed by customs must be paid by you**.
 - Please inform the agent of your local voltage standard so the correct adapter can be selected.
 If the product becomes unusable or is damaged due to incorrect voltage caused by your failure to provide this information, the agent will not be liable.
+- The cross-border logistics quotation provided by the agent is for reference only and is offered as a no-profit convenience to facilitate your purchase.
+Therefore, if you are dissatisfied with the quoted logistics rates, you may also request the agent to use your designated cross-border logistics carrier, and you will directly coordinate with that carrier and bear all shipping costs yourself.

 # CNY Exchange Rate